HebaAbdElhamed/To-Do-List/README.md

-# React ToDo List with Tailwind CSS
+# Tody React ToDo List with Tailwind CSS

 A modern ToDo list application built with React js.
 This app allows users to add, edit, and delete tasks.
 It also includes a feature to delete all tasks at once.
 The app uses React Hooks (`useState`, `useEffect`) for managing state and side effects, React Router (`useNavigate`, `useLocation`) for navigation, and Tailwind CSS for styling.